 Consider this: You are working on something very important, and then you come across a stumbling block, say a block of code you don’t understand or some module you need to interact with in a particular way but you don’t know how.
 Given time, you know you can figure it out—but you also know that your co-worker Sam is familiar with this part of the program and five minutes with him would probably save you five hours of your time.
 You send Sam an instant message.
 Sam notices it, stops what he’s doing, chats you up for a couple minutes and peeks at the code or you share your screen to show him the problem.
 Ten minutes later, you have your answer!
 Sam gave you some pointers, and you traded a few comments or programming jokes about legacy code.

-Another common example for remote workers: suddenly, a machine on-site has stopped responding to you.
+Another common problem for telecommuting workers: suddenly, a machine on-site has stopped responding to you.
 You think it needs to be rebooted, but you can’t just walk over and press the reset button.
 Someone on-site needs to do that, and you don’t even care who that is.
 You drop a message into the group text chat, “Hey, can someone please check x.y.z?” and seconds later one of your co-workers sends back “Checking!”
 Problem solved.

 Your co-workers are collaborators, not distractions.
 These interruptions are instructive, not disruptive.
 Team members should be available to assist each other at all times during normal working hours.
 Helping lets you learn the strengths and weaknesses of your co-workers.
 More importantly, when the time comes for you to ask for help, your co-worker will prioritize helping you, and that is what you really want, right?
 If you need some focus time, then log out of instant messenger and tell people to call you on the phone if you are needed—and be sure to take such calls if they happen.
 In the event that you are unable to take calls, check your email and voicemail frequently, and answer them promptly.
 Trust that your co-workers are contacting you because they need you, and in turn, they will be there when you need them.

-This is not a behavior that is restricted to remote users.
+This is not a best practice that is restricted to telecommuting.
 In fact, this solution is just as applicable to local co-workers as it is remote, but it is easier for a local co-worker to walk right up to you and ask and much harder for you to ignore.
 Further, this particular solution is not just a solution to the anti-pattern.
 It is also a solution to relationships and to problems in life.
 When a friend asks for help, you stop what you are doing and help.
 In return, when you ask for help, your friend helps you in the same capacity.
 Even strangers will help each other when asked.
 We are not alone, nor are we meant to do things alone.
 If you hold others up when they stumble and pull them up when they fall, then you will find you are holding the world in your hands.